A summary of Sketch Engine features aimed at terminologists such as term extraction and related functionality.

 - word sketch will highlight the typical collocations and word combinations.
 Use general corpora for information about non-specialized language or subject-specific corpora for professional language.

-A subject-specific corpus is an invaluable source of information about specialized language.
 It is advisable to work with small corpora (e.g. about 100,000 words) made up of terminology-rich texts because it may give more precise results for domain-specific work.
-Sketch Engine unique feature will automatically find and download relevant texts on the internet for you and your specialized corpus can be ready within minutes.
+Sketch Engine will automatically find and download relevant texts on the internet for you and your specialized corpus can be ready within minutes.
 Typically, it will take about 10 mins to create a 1,000,000 word corpus.
 All additional functionality will be available automatically with your corpus: Word Sketch, concordance, term extraction, n-grams, word lists etc. (feature availability is dependent on the langauge).